olcf/hands-on-with-summit/challenges/Python_Pytorch_Basics/README.md

 $ display overall_results.png
 ```

+Opening the images is **not required**, as all the same statistics will be printed to your `.out` file.

-> Note: You can only open the images if you connected to Ascent with window forwarding enabled.
-This is usually done by including the `X` or `Y` SSH flags when connecting to the system.
+> Note: You can only open the images if you connected to Ascent with window forwarding enabled and have X software installed (see above).
+Enabling window forwarding is usually done by including the `X` or `Y` SSH flags when connecting to the system.
 For example: `ssh -XY USER_ID@login1.ascent.olcf.ornl.gov`.
+PuTTY users have an "X11 Forwarding" checkbox located in their SSH settings.

 After you complete the challenge, you can transfer these plots to your computer with Globus, `scp`, or `sftp` to keep as "souvenirs" from this challenge.